-Allowance for Loan Losses.
-The following tables set forth the allocation of the Bank's allowance for loan losses by loan category at the dates indicated.
-The portion of the loan loss allowance allocated to each loan category does not represent the total available for future losses which may occur within the loan category since the total loan loss allowance is a valuation allocation applicable to the entire loan portfolio.
+The following tables set forth the allocation of the Bank's allowance for credit losses by loan category at the dates indicated.
+The portion of the credit loss allowance allocated to each loan category does not represent the total available for future losses which may occur within the loan category since the total credit loss allowance is a valuation allocation applicable to the entire loan portfolio.
 The Company generally charges-off the collateral or discounted cash flow deficiency on all loans at 90 days past due and all loans rated substandard or worse that are 90 days past due.